Congress temporarily averts shutdown, sends Trump stopgap spending bill

 While many Democrats seemed likely to oppose the short-term bill, enough were expected to support it in the Senate to allow its passage there.
 They know they'd still have leverage on subsequent bills needed to keep the government running.

-Democrats promise to us their leverage to insist on spending boosts for health care, infrastructure and other domestic programs that would match increases Republicans want for defense.
+Democrats promise to use their leverage to insist on spending boosts for health care, infrastructure and other domestic programs that would match increases Republicans want for defense.